 Add eggs and vanilla until well blended.

 Combine soda with flour, and mix into the butter mixture.
 Stir in the oatmeal, and then add the chips, raisins, and nuts.
-Batter will be thick.
+The batter will be thick.

-Drop onto parchment-lined baking sheet by heaping teaspoonfuls and bake 10 to 12 minutes.
+Drop onto a parchment-lined baking sheet by heaping teaspoonfuls and bake 10 to 12 minutes.

 Melt and cool:

 ⅜ cup shortening

 ¼ cup molasses

 Sift together and add:

 1 teaspoon cinnamon